lmcdasi/jboss_multiinstance_baseimg/README.md

 Startup script:
    -- jboss_startup.sh

-Run the container in detached mode using '-d', then exec another container in bash
+Run the image in detached mode using '-d', then exec running container in bash